stormpath/stormpath-framework-spec/registration.md

 If enabled by `stormpath.web.register.enabled`, our library MUST intercept incoming requests for `stormpath.web.register.uri`.

-GET requests must:
+GET requests must respond in one of the following ways:

-* Serve a default HTML page with a registration form, if the request is type is `Accept: text/html` (read down for default form description).
+* Serve a default HTML page with a registration form, if the request is type is `Accept: text/html` and `text/html` is defined in `stormpath.web.produces`.

+* Serve the developer's Single Page Application, if `stormpath.web.spa.enabled` is `true` and `text/html` is defined in `stormpath.web.produces`.

+* Serve the registration view model if the request is type is `Accept: application/json` and `application/json` is defined in `stormpath.web.produces`.

 POST requests must:

 * Handle a POST request from the default HTML registration form or from a JSON client.

-### Default Registration Form Description
+## Default Registration Form

 The default registration form MUST: